Victorian Railways bogie guard's vans: West Coast Railway CP, PCP

-All four vans were later transferred to West Coast Railway in 1993, and repainted directly from the V/Line orange scheme into West Coast Railways' blue with white and yellow in mid-1994.
+All four vans were later transferred to West Coast Railway in 1993, and repainted from the V/Line orange scheme into the blue with white and yellow of West Coast Railways in mid-1994.
 Like the steam locomotive tenders and the diesel locomotives, the vans' white stripe from the east end terminated in the middle with a "W" logo, and a tail-end white stripe was added at the west end.
-Notably, the livery on 294 was reverse of the other three, with the extended diagonal white stripe from the "W" logo running across the central door on both sides.
+Notably, the livery on 294 was the reverse of the other three, with the extended diagonal white stripe from the "W" logo running across the central door on both sides.

 In 1995, CP293 was damaged and rendered unserviceable in a derailment at Werribee.
-From that date it was stored at Ballarat East workshops and used as a source of spare parts.
-In August 2004, when West Coast Railway shut down, the van was purchased by the Rotary Club of Casterton; placed near the former railway station, and its West Coast Railway colours were restored.
-By 2008 the van had moved to the nearby river flats, and shortly after that it progressed to a local scrap merchant.
+It was stored at Ballarat East workshops and used as a source of spare parts.
+In August 2004, when West Coast Railway was closed, the van was purchased by the Rotary Club of Casterton, placed near the former railway station, with its West Coast Railway colours were restored.
+By 2008, the van had moved to the nearby river flats, and shortly after that it progressed to a local scrap merchant.

 At the end of 1996, vans CP292 and CP294 were converted to include head-end-power generators in the west end, and recoded to PCP.
 The maximum goods load was reduced from ten tonnes to six, and the conversion included repainting of the existing scheme including the tail-end stripe.

-In 1998 the two PCP vans were repainted.
-This is most likely when the centre W logo was replaced with the W over the generator end of the van, with no continuing white stripe at that end.
-At this time, the north and south side guard windows were removed along with PCP292's west end diaphragm.
+In 1998, the two PCP vans were repainted, which is probably when the centre W logo was replaced with the W over the generator end of the van, with no continuing white stripe at that end.
+At that time, the north and south side guard windows were removed, along with PCP292's west end diaphragm.
 However, PCP294 had a buffing plate added above where the diaphragm connection would have been installed at the west end, if that had ever taken place.

 Further details on CP, PCP van alterations here:

 In 2000, van CP291 was sold to Steamrail Victoria.
 It was last used in that year when the Millennium Aurora special train visited Melbourne from Sydney.
 It was spotted stabled in the westernmost storage siding of Newport Workshops' West Block on 12 November 2016.
 The van appeared to have had a single coat of Victorian Railways royal blue applied over the top of the West Coast Railways scheme, but fifteen years of weathering has worn that down with the outline of the West Coast Railway decals showing through; and in other places the light blue and even the V/Line orange have been exposed.
 Underframe markings indicate that the van was last examined for serviceability sometime in 2000.